CBStanley12/easynote/README.md

 ## License
 ![GitHub License](https://img.shields.io/github/license/CBStanley12/markdown-previewer)

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License- see the [LICENSE](LICENSE) file for details